NextFaze/power-adapters/README.md

 # Power Adapters

+# Motivation

+Presenting large data sets efficiently is a challenging part of Android development.
+It gets more complicated as you begin to handle edge cases and add additional scrolling content like headers.
+We also find ourselves writing undesirable boilerplate as we redefine our adapters for each data source.
+In addition, Android doesn't provide an easy, object-oriented way of present collections of multiple types.

-Universally compatible adapter classes that provide commonly required functionality, such as:
+This library provides universally compatible adapter classes that provide commonly required functionality, such as:

+* Present **multiple data types** within an adapter
-* Headers and footers
+* Show **Headers** and **footers**
 * Show a **loading** to indicate a loading state
-* Show an item to indicate the underlying data set is **empty**
+* Show an **empty** item to indicate an empty underlying data set
 * **Concatenate** multiple adapters together
 * Add **dividers** in between items of an existing adapter
 * Present **hierarchical** data structures